-I personally visited the region at the very beginning of June and these Naples and Amalfi Coast travel tips are based on my own experience and extensive research.
-In the companion articles mentioned below, you’ll find travel tips for specific areas and sections of my own Naples and Amalfi Coast itinerary such as Amalfi, Capri, and the likes.
+I visited the region at the very beginning of June.
+These Naples and Amalfi Coast travel tips are based on my experience and extensive research.
+In the companion guides mentioned below, you’ll find travel tips for specific areas and sections of an in-depth Naples and Amalfi Coast itinerary.
+These include Amalfi, Capri, and others.

 Planning or thinking about a trip to the Amalfi Coast?
-Have a look at these companion articles.
+Have a look at these companion guides.

 Some Amalfi Coast beaches are rocky, making walking to the waterline and standing in the water a bit uncomfortable.
 It is best to pack reef shoes or sandals, especially if traveling with children.

 I’ll start from the end: avoid traveling to the Amalfi Coast in July and August!
 During the height of summer, not only do international tourists invade the coast, but some Italian families join the party as well.
-The coastal road, slow-going in “normal months” as it is, becomes heavily congested with cars and tour buses, adding not only extra time to the drive and the hunt for a parking spot but also extra stress.
+The coastal road, slow-going in as it is “normal months”, becomes heavily congested with cars and tour buses, adding not only extra time to the drive and the hunt for a parking spot but also extra stress.
 Moreover, the tiny villages, tourist attractions, and beaches are all super cramped – taking away so much of the charm of the Amalfi Coast.

-During the winter months, the days are short, ferries run at a minimum schedule and many of the accommodations are simply shut.
+During winter, the days are short, ferries run at a minimum schedule, and many of the accommodations are simply shut.
 The best time to visit the Amalfi Coast is in May, early June, and early September.
 We visited during the second week of June and already started to feel the congestion in the major tourist towns of Amalfi and Positano, while the countryside remained fairly calm.

 Suffering from hayfever?
 Do not forget your allergy pills if traveling in the spring and summer months.

-We personally rented a car from the Naples airport for the entire duration of our visit, but I will list a few other options which also come to mind.
+We rented a car from the Naples airport for the entire duration of our visit, but I will list a few other options that also come to mind.

-By Car: this is by far the preferred way of exploring the Amalfi Coast, a trip which is essentially a series of short road trips to beautiful villages with many breathtaking sites along the way.
-Having your own car means you have the freedom to not only stop wherever you want (and there are plenty of scenic stops) but also to base yourself outside the tourist-infested main villages in favor of quieter and more scenic rural options (where free parking is usually offered).
+Exploring the Amalfi Coast with a car is by far the preferred method.
+It’s a trip that is essentially a series of short road trips to beautiful villages with many breathtaking sites along the way.
+Having your own car means you have the freedom to not only stop wherever you want (and there are plenty of scenic stops) but also to base yourself outside the tourist-infested main villages in favor of quieter and more scenic rural options (where free parking is usually available).

-By Bus: technically speaking, it is possible to visit all of the Amalfi Coast’s major highlights with the bus.
-The public bus – Sita – conveniently serves all villages in the area so if you’re not comfortable driving on your own, this could be an alternative option.
-Keep in mind though that you’ll sometimes need to switch lines in order to get from point A to point B. Moreover, during the peak tourist season, buses are often congested, and waiting in the heat of the day can be quite uncomfortable.
+Technically speaking, it is possible to visit all of the Amalfi Coast’s major highlights with the bus.
+The public bus – Sita – conveniently serves all villages in the area.
+So, if you’re not comfortable driving on your own, this could be an alternative option.
+Keep in mind that you’ll sometimes need to switch lines in order to get from point A to point B. Moreover, during the peak tourist season, buses are often congested, and waiting in the heat of the day can be quite uncomfortable.

-The various sections of the 7 Days in Naples and the Amalfi Coast travel guide will include specific recommendations but basically – it is highly recommended to book your Amalfi Coast accommodations well in advance.
+The various sections of the 7 Days in Naples & the Amalfi Coast itinerary include specific recommendations for each region.
+Basically, it’s highly recommended to book your Amalfi Coast accommodations well in advance.

 On the budget side, you can find affordable accommodations in monasteries, agrotourismos (converted farmhouses), and campsites.
 We opted to stay in small hotels or rural bed and breakfasts.
 With the exception of Capri, we found that staying outside the major villages and towns was a very smart move, offering the best value for money.
 Not only were we treated to a more friendly stay, but also to breathtaking views, free parking, and a quiet surrounding.
 In the major centers, only the luxury hotels will offer free parking.